 • Night 3 is the first half of the first day of the week (Saturday/Sunday), Abib 17.
 This third night likewise belonged to the third day after which the messiah was executed, and therefore complies with all those statements to that effect.

-Plain and simple here’s the bottom line.
+Plain and simple here is the bottom line.
 Yahushua was murdered during the afternoon of Thursday, Abib 14.
 The messiah was resurrected just before sunrise on Sunday morning, Abib 17.
-Additionally, when the historical evidence is considered it becomes clear that the year of Yahushua’s death and resurrection was 30 C.E.
+Additionally, when the historical evidence is considered, it becomes clear that the year of Yahushua’s death and resurrection was 30 C.E.

 A few more points of interest will be presented and addressed as we proceed with our discussion.

 It has long been held by many Christian groups that the messiah died on Friday (called “Good Friday”) and was raised on Sunday morning.
 As we have already demonstrated, the messiah was murdered and buried on Thursday afternoon and was raised before dawn on the first day of the week.

 Some are so insistent on conforming to the Good Friday arrangement that they alter the reading of Luke 24:21 so that it will comply with their own preconceived concept.

 The New Jerusalem Bible, for example, goes to such lengths as to translate the clear and undeniable Greek statement of “τρίτην ταύτηνἡμέραν ἄγει ἀφ’ οὗ ταῦτα ἐγένετο (triten tauten hemeran agei semeron aph ou taut egeneto; Today is the third day after which these things came to pass)” to read, “two whole days have now gone by since it all happened.”